Plate IQ

 Purchase Size Impact on Ketchup Shortage

-After analyzing over 3300 individual price data points across a 3-month period from close to 40 distributors, we found that the 16/14 oz ketchup tend to have the greatest price fluctuation; while the other package sizes tend to be more stable price-wise.
+After analyzing over 3300 individual price data points across a three-month period from close to 40 distributors, we found that the 16/14 oz ketchup tend to have the greatest price fluctuation; while the other package sizes tend to be more stable price-wise.

-You’re going to be way ahead cost-wise by switching to 25/20oz and 30/20oz ketchup cases; and in fact the costs of these are very similar to bulk purchase size ketchup!
+You’re going to be way ahead cost-wise by switching to 25/20 oz and 30/20 oz ketchup cases — and in fact, the costs of these are very similar to bulk purchase size ketchup!

 Make the switch and get prices similar to bulk!

-Hand In Glove…
+Hand in Glove…

 For vinyl gloves, we’ll keep it simple.
-We analyzed close to 20,000 individual price points over a 3 month period from over 77 distributors to discover that 4/100 packs are a terrible waste of money and is the one pack size that wildly fluctuates in price;
+We analyzed close to 20,000 individual price points over a three month period from over 77 distributors to discover that 4/100 packs are a terrible waste of money and is the one pack size that wildly fluctuates in price;

 If you’re still buying 4/100 packs you should probably stop that asap.
 Instead, consider switching to the 10/100 or 1000 packs.
 These may be a lot, so you might want to consider buying breakers as well.
 We promise that it’s a better use of your money than paying way over the norm for gloves!